 A fully installed domestic solar panel system costs around £6,000 (based on a 4kWp solar system) for a typical home.
 But prices could be as low as £4,000 depending on the size you require and the installation requirements (ease of access and roof design).

-And of course, you're doing something amazing with your money to help protect the planet.
+What's more, of course, you're doing something amazing with your money to help protect the planet.

 To install solar panels, you must have a roof or other structure that meets three key criteria: